Skip to content

 When are extra system privileges needed?

-The Linux capability SYS_ADMIN is required in order to change the GPU's power limit or frequency.
+2. GPU energy optimization: The Linux security capability SYS_ADMIN (root is fine as well as it's stronger) is required in order to change the GPU's power limit or frequency.
 Specifically, this is needed by the GlobalPowerLimitOptimizer and the PipelineFrequencyOptimizer.

-Using Docker, you can pass --cap-add SYS_ADMIN to docker run.
+For GPU energy optimization, you can pass --cap-add SYS_ADMIN to docker run.
 Since this significantly simplifies running Zeus, we recommend users to consider this option first.
-Also, since Zeus is running inside a container, there is less potential for damage even if things go wrong.
+This is also possible for Kubernetes Pods with securityContext.capabilities.add in container specs (docs).

 Next Steps